What is Leaky Gut?

 Un-sprouted grains contain large amounts of nutrient blockers called phytates and also lectins.
 Lectins are sugar binding proteins that act as a natural defence to protect the grains from outside invaders like parasites and mould, this is great for plants as it protects them from being eaten but it is not so great for our bodies.

-The digestive lining is covered with cells that contain sugar that help break down your food, the problem is lectins tend to attach themselves in the same area as these cells which then causes damage to the gut and eventually paves the way for leaky gut.
+The digestive lining is covered with cells that contain sugar that helps break down your food, the problem is lectins tend to attach themselves in the same area as these cells which eventually causes damage to the gut and paves the way for leaky gut.

-Sugar can cause all sorts of problems with your digestive system because sugar is the main food source for candida, if candida starts to take over it kills off all the good bacteria in the gut damaging the intestinal tract allowing toxins through.
+Sugar can cause all sorts of problems with your digestive system, sugar is the main food source for candida, if candida starts to take over it kills off all the good bacteria in the gut damaging the intestinal tract allowing toxins through.

 GMO – genetically modified organisms

-We are no longer eating real food, we have become a nation of people who are eating genetically modified food stuff, manufactured processed chemical laden garbage, we have absolutely no idea what is in anything that has been made in a factory, everything is altered and processed with far too many preservatives and chemicals and there is nowhere near enough research that says eating this crap is safe.
+We are no longer eating real food, we have become a nation of people who are eating genetically modified food stuff, manufactured processed garbage, we have absolutely no idea what is in anything that has been made in a factory, everything is altered and processed with far too many preservatives and chemicals and there is nowhere near enough research that says eating this crap on a daily basis is safe.

 The A1 casein protein in cow’s milk can cause harm to your gut, this is because the process that milk goes through during pasteurisation destroys vital enzymes that we need to be able to digest lactose, some people find dairy that comes from A2 cows, goats, sheep and buffalo easier to digest as it doesn’t have the same proteins that make it difficult to digest.

-Lectins are sugar-binding proteins that act as a natural defense system for plants that protect them from outside invaders like mould parasites and anyone trying to eat them, this is good news for plants but bad news for your body.
-Lectins are found on many food not just grains and some foods have much higher amounts, you should avoid eating:
+Lectins are sugar-binding proteins that act as a natural defence system for plants, it protects them from outside invaders like mould parasites and anyone trying to eat them, this is good news for plants but bad news for your body.
+Lectins are found on many food,s not just grains and some foods have much higher amounts, you should avoid eating:

-Phytates actually bind to the magnesium, calcium, zinc and iron in your intestines and it takes them out of our bodies, leaving us with deficiencies.
+Phytates actually bind to the magnesium, calcium, zinc and iron in your intestines and it takes them out of our body’s, leaving us with deficiencies.

-Sprouting and fermenting grains reduces the amount of phytates and lectins, making them easier to digest, but in order to heal leaky gut you must avoid eating grains altogether, more so grains that contain wheat and gluten as they cause the most damage.
+Sprouting and fermenting grains will reduce the number of phytates and lectins, making them easier to digest, but if you want to heal a leaky gut you must avoid eating grains altogether, more so grains that contain wheat and gluten as they cause the most damage.

 Other things that Cause Leaky Gut

-Chronic stress can cause all kinds of havoc within your body, it can also weaken your immune system over time, making it difficult to fight off viruses and bacteria ect which causes inflammation and leaky gut, managing your stress levels is very important when healing your body
+Chronic stress can cause all kinds of havoc within your body, it can also weaken your immune system over time making it difficult to fight off viruses and bacterial infections which can in turn cause inflammation and leaky gut, managing your stress levels is very important when you are trying to heal your body.

 - Take gentle exercise